Breaking quadrature exactness: A spectral method for the Allen--Cahn equation on spheres: Introduction

 \subsection{Motivations}

-In this paper, we propose a quadrature-based spectral method for the Allen--Cahn equation \eqref{equ:AC} on $\mathbb{S}^{d-1}$ by treating all numerical solutions as spherical polynomials of degree $N$.
-These polynomials of degree $N$ are allowed to deviate from the sharp bound of the initial data by a controllable discretization error.
+In this paper, we aim to propose a quadrature-based spectral method for the Allen--Cahn equation \eqref{equ:AC} on $\mathbb{S}^{d-1}$ with all numerical solutions being spherical polynomials of degree $N$.
 Our three-fold motivations arise from the practical simulation of the Allen--Cahn equation \eqref{equ:AC}.